Impact of the COVID-19 pandemic on sports: Australian rules football

 On 21 July, the AFL announced an accelerated schedule for Rounds 9 through 12, with games played daily from 29 July to 17 August.
 Two games were played on selected Mondays, Wednesdays, and Thursdays during this period.
 In addition, matches were not played in New South Wales due to an increase in coronavirus cases in that state.

 The remaining games of the 2020 season were played predominantly in Queensland and South Australia, as well as Western Australia and the Northern Territory.
 Crowd levels were capped, but by the conclusion of the season, crowds of over 20,000 were able to attend games.
 The 2020 Grand Final was held on 24 October, around a month later than usual, at the Gabba, in Brisbane, Queensland—the first time the grand final was played outside of Victoria.

 In 2021, due to an outbreak of the virus in Victoria, all games in the state in Round 11 had no crowds, and all games were played outside of Victoria in Round 12.
 Additionally, Round 7 of the VFL and Round 13 of the VFLW were postponed, and in Round 8 of the VFL, only games between non-Victorian teams proceeded as scheduled.
-As the season wore on, it was becoming increasingly clear that the 2021 Grand Final would not be able to take place in front of a crowd.
+As the season wore on, it was becoming increasingly clear that the 2021 Grand Final would not be able to take place in front of a crowd at the Melbourne Cricket Ground as hoped.
 For the second year in a row, it was relocated, this time to Optus Stadium in Perth.

+The 2022 season could mostly go ahead as intended due to 95% of the adult population being vaccinated to the two-dose standard.
+The AFL maintained a strict vaccination requirement and implemented a generous top-up list to compensate for self-isolating players.
+The 2022 grand final eclipsed 100,000 spectators for the first time since 2019.